Simulating scalar field theories on quantum computers with limited resources: Semiclassical derivation of the relation between the optimal initial mass and the optimal initial external field

-Here we present a semi-classical argument to explain the nearly linear relation between the best $\minit^2$ and \fone shown in \cref{fig:broken_symmetry_comparison_1,fig:broken_symmetry_vary_g}.
+Here we present a semiclassical argument to explain the nearly linear relation between the best $\minit^2$ and \fone shown in \cref{fig:broken_symmetry_comparison_1,fig:broken_symmetry_vary_g}.
 The adiabatic preparation is optimized when the local overlap between the initial ground state of $H(s=0)$ and the final ground state of $H(s=1)$ is close to maximum.
-While we do not have an analytic form of the ground-state wavefunction to determine the local overlap, we can determine the minimum of the classical potential energy, which in our case approximately predicts the center of the wavefunction.
+While we do not have an analytic form of the ground-state wave function to determine the local overlap, we can determine the minimum of the classical potential energy, which in our case approximately predicts the center of the wave function.
 Hence, we find that, when the minima of the initial potential energy and the final potential coincide, the adiabatic protocol is close to optimal.
 The potential energy along the adiabatic path is given by